CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 - <strong>False Negative</strong>: Let a guilty grandma free.

 ## The Metrics
-Two metrics in particular are often used to understand how a model performs.
+How can we evaluate your success at convicting grandmas?
+Well, two metrics in particular are often used to understand how a machine learning model performs.
 And interestingly, they are often at odds with one another.
 As you are in the final stages of training your model, you might have to ask yourself, would I rather optimize for high precision, or high recall?

 ### Precision
 Did you convict any innocent grandmas?